myriadrf/LimeSuite/wiki/Valgrind.md

 The unknown instructions, at the point of this being written (using Valgrind 3.22.0 and GCC 12.3.0), seem to be coming from the AVX-512 instruction sets.
-Disabling the compilation of that instruction set (can be done in GCC via `-mno-avx512f`) forces the compiler to output potentially slower, but still valid code for the program without containing the instructions that Valgrind does not recognise, thus still allowing for analysis to be done.
+Disabling the compilation of that instruction set (which can be done in GCC via the `-mno-avx512f` compiler flag) forces the compiler to output potentially slower, but still valid code for the program without containing the instructions that Valgrind does not recognise, thus still allowing for analysis to be done.